instacart/jardin-archived/README.md

 # jardin

-Jardin is a `pandas.dataframe`-based ORM for Python applications.
+Jardin is a `pandas.DataFrame`-based ORM for Python applications.